 Performance-Based Earned Value

-Program Management Improvement Accountability Act
+Program Management Improvement Accountability Act of 2015

 PMIAA includes Section 2, Project Management.
 It adds additional functions to the Office of

 Management and Budget (OMB) Deputy Director for Management.
 The new requirements

 ‘‘(A) adopt government-wide standards, policies, and guidelines for program and project

 ‘‘(B) oversee implementation of program and project management for the standards, policies,

 ‘‘(C) chair the Program Management Policy Council established under section 1126(b);